Purchasing a new puppy dog is a decision that requires a significant amount of thought and analysis of not only the breed but your lifestyle as well.

-The Brusston is a small sized mixed breed which has a bit of an unusual look, as far as dogs go.
+The Brusston is a small-sized mixed breed which has a bit of an unusual look, as far as dogs go.
 Depending on the length of its coat, it will tend to have different facial features.

 With a long-haired coat, this crossbreed will showcase a small beard on the edge of the muzzle situated to the rear of the nose.

-This can give it an appearance which can be compared to an unusual marine animal.
+This can give it an appearance that can be compared to an unusual marine animal.
 With the shorter fur breeds, their face does not have a beard, and the fur is tight to the body and rough.